computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 ```
 {% endscalafiddle %}

-We can also request a random person name:
+We can also request a random person name.
+Names are randomly selected from a predefined list with 100 names:

 {% scalafiddle template="mathlib" %}
 ```scala